Search

 Ingredients for cooking baby bok choy, including baby bok choy, soy sauce, sesame oil, and garlic.

 Kosher Salt: Enhances flavor and texture.
-Using high-quality Kosher salt is an absolute MUST for cooking!
-It will provide a better final product!
-The salt acts as a “cooking agent”.
-It helps to break down the baby bok choy and extract water content.
+The salt acts as a “cooking agent” to break down the green and extract water content.

 Optional Add-ins: Toasted sesame seeds, red pepper flakes, ginger, or a splash of rice vinegar for extra flavor.